Aloysia fiebrigii

 Aloysia fiebrigii is a species in the genus Aloysia in the family Verbenaceae.
 It is native to high elevation in the Andes of Bolivia.

-Aloysia fiebrigii is distinguished by whorled, arcuate leves, short spikes (7–17 mm long), short calyces 1.2-1.6 mm long, and bractlets approximately the same length as the calyx.
+Aloysia fiebrigii is distinguished by whorled, arcuate leaves, short spikes (7–17 mm long), short calyces 1.2-1.6 mm long, and bractlets approximately the same length as the calyx.
 The calyces are densely glandular and minutely strigose.